j2eeexpert2015/DebuggingTutorial/README.md

 ## Debug Shell
 Write a piece of code in debug shell (Window->Show View->Debug Shell
 Select the written code-> Execute Selected Text will be enabled to execute it.
-Also display the result will be enabled to check the result.
+Also, a display of the result will be enabled to check the result.
+The result will be displayed in the console window(Auto switches from debug shell to Console)
 ## Detail Formatter
 This is used to view the objects while inspecting with explicit values and not object references.
 In the example for DebugPersonDetailsIteration.java